SlazengerV100/Devastation/spring-websocket/README.md

 1. Connect to a WebSocket server.
 2. Send a greeting message with their name.
 3. Receive a personalized greeting message from the server in real-time.
+4. Allows users to control the position of a red circle.
+The circles position is stored in the server.

 ### Components